xaviernogueira/python-pixi-project-template/README.md

-# Irving's Python Project Cookiecutter Template
+# Xaviers's Pixi Python Project Cookiecutter Template

 A python project template to simplify project setup.
-Adapted from https://github.com/fmind/cookiecutter-mlops-package
+Adapted originally by @irod973 from https://github.com/fmind/cookiecutter-mlops-package, and now by myself to switch from `poetry` to `pixi`.

 This template copy omits the MLFlow functionality.
 Use the linked mlops-package template if this is desired